 2. Hike the Flagstaff Hill Trail

 The Flagstaff Hill trail is a scenic 1.5-kilometre coastal track connecting Four Mile Beach to Rex Smeal Park.
+The most convenient starting point is right next to Rex Smeal Park where you can also park your car easily on most days.

 This track offers some of the best coastal views you'll find in Port Douglas.
 On a clear day, you'll be able to see all the way out to the Low Isles.
 The highlight of this short hike is the Flagstaff Hill lookout, which offers excellent coastal vistas out to the Coral Sea and over Four Mile Beach.